Instructor Dashboard User Guide

-A: The Instructor Dashboard organizes student engagement data using the course roster provided by your LMS via a synchronization process.
-Roster synchronization timing varies based on the LMS type and the number of students in a given course.
-In addition to synchronizing the roster, data on the dashboard is updated with new course, student, and engagement data every hour.
-Student engagement data is typically reflected in the dashboard within 1–2 hours.
+A: The Instructor Dashboard organises student engagement data using the course roster provided by your LMS via a synchronisation process.
+Roster synchronisation timing varies based on the LMS type and the number of students in a given course.
+In addition to synchronising the roster, data on the dashboard is updated with new course, student and engagement data every hour.
+Student engagement data is typically reflected in the dashboard within one to two hours.

 Q: What learning activities are scoped?